OSGeo/gdal/doc/source/user/errors.rst

 An error indicating a failure while reading from or writing to a file or other data source.
-This may occur due to issues such as missing files, permission problems, corrupted storage, or interruptions during disk operations.
+This may occur due to issues such as missing files, permission problems, corrupted storage, interruptions during disk or network operations, or failures when accessing remote datasets (e.g., /vsicurl streams).

 .. example::
    :title: Not enough disk space